yozdmr/gg-project/README.md

 ## Setup Instructions

-The setup process automates the creation of a Conda environment, installs the required libraries from a `requirements.txt` file, and downloads the SpaCy language model.
+The setup process automates the creation of a Conda environment, installs the required libraries from a `environment.yml` file.
+Create the environment, activate it, then download the SpaCy language model.

 ### Prerequisites